jnowak0088/learning-performance/README.md

 # learning-performance
-The regression project, which tries to answer the question: 'what are the key factors of learning performance' The project consists of 3 files:
+The regression project, which tries to answer the question: 'what are the key factors of learning performance'.
+The project consists of 3 files:

 Student_Performance.csv - the database